undercraft2206/mini-cli-nmap/README.md

 # mini-cli-nmap
-for install it on windows:
+for install it, you just need to compile it lol
-download the file and execute it
-(linux come)